shrjrd/roblox-procmesh/README.md

 The intended use is for constructing low-polygon 3D meshes that can then be dynamically adapted during runtime.
 It works well with Lua's interpreted nature, and enables iterative 3D modeling in live-coding fashion.

-~~Library is designed to be used within [LÖVR](https://github.com/bjornbytes/lovr) framework.
+~~Library is designed to be used within [LÖVR](https://github.com/bjornbytes/lovr) framework.~~ Uses Roblox's Vector3 and CFrame classes.
 With simple substitution of vector and mesh data structures the code could be used elsewhere.
-Libraries have no inter-dependencies so they can be used separately.~~
+Libraries have no inter-dependencies so they can be used separately.

 # solids